 Our client’s car sustained over $8,600 in property damage, as shown below:

 That same day, our client was taken to the hospital in St. Lucie County –- with neck pain, headaches, and left upper extremity radiculopathy.
 Because the problems did not go away, she followed up with her family doctor and an orthopedic doctor who sent her for Physical Therapy (PT) and for a cervical (neck) MRI.
-The MRI showed that she had herniations at two (2) levels of her cervical spine C5-6 and C6-7.
-Although PT helped a bit, it did not fully stop the radiculopathy: the numbness, tingling, and shooting pain down the back of her left arm.
-So, her orthopedist gave her a cervical epidural steroid injection at C6-7 which gave her great relief; the procedure is depicted below:
+The MRI demonstrated herniations at two (2) levels of her cervical spine C5-6 and C6-7.
+Although PT helped, it did not fully resolve her numbness, tingling, and shooting pain down the back of her left arm.
+With continued symptoms, her orthopedist administered a cervical epidural steroid injection at C6-7 which gave her significant relief; the procedure is depicted below:

 This process included filing a lawsuit, preparing and responding to written discovery, taking depositions of State Farm’s insureds, State Farm’s lawyers taking our client’s deposition, our client having to submit to a Compulsory Medical Examination (CME) by a doctor hired by State Farm, our firm taking depositions of property damage estimators of the damaged vehicles, our firm taking the discovery deposition of State Farm’s expert doctor witness, our firm’s attorneys attending multiple hearings, and ultimately the parties attending a confidential Mediation.

-State Farm’s doctor – who it has paid over $424,000 to him last year alone to do these defense examinations – said that if our client was injured, it was just a sprain / strain.
+State Farm’s doctor – to whom State Farm paid more than $424,000 last year alone to do these defense examinations – said that if our client was injured, it was just a sprain / strain.
 His opinion did not make any common sense in light of our client’s MRI film shown below, as well as her medical symptoms and history:

-Our client’s treating doctor/orthopedist said that, of course, her 69 year old spine would have age related changes; however, with a spine as shown above, she was susceptible to injury given the fierce, rear-end impact.
-The symptoms of radiculopathy were caused by this crash, especially because she had never had prior complaints.
+Our client’s treating doctor/orthopedist said that, of course, her 69-year-old spine would have age related changes; however, with a spine as shown above, she was susceptible to injury given the fierce, rear-end impact.
+The radicular symptoms were caused by this crash, especially because she had never had prior complaints.
 Her doctor further stated that the herniations shown above were – more than likely than not – caused by the crash.